bootpack/bootpack/README.md

 ```
 - Navigate to http://localhost:8080 in a browser.
 - Save a file in the project to refresh the browser.
-- Press Control+C in the terminal to stop serving.
+- Press ctrl+c in the terminal to stop serving.

 ## Usage
 ### Build
-`npm run build` - Creates the project in **production** mode (minified) and outputs to the dist folder.
+`npm run build` - Creates the project in **production** mode (minified) and outputs to the dist directory.
-`npm run watch` - Creates the project in **development** mode (unminified, sourcemap enabled).
-This mode watches for changes and outputs to the dist folder.
+`npm run watch` - Creates the project in **development** mode (unminified).
+This mode watches for changes and outputs to the dist directory.
-`npm start` - Creates the project in **development** mode (unminified, sourcemap enabled).
-This mode watches for changes, outputs to the dist folder and live reloades the page.
+`npm start` - Creates the project in **development** mode (unminified).
+This mode watches for changes, outputs to the dist directory and live reloades the page.

 ### Test
 `npm run test` - Runs lint tests (+ additional unit and e2e tests can be added here as needed)